On Archifest 2018 and the basis of architecture

-There are initiatives to protect a certain lifestyle, without nostalgia involved.
-Recently, the HDB estate known Dakota Crescent, with the hard work of the community, managed to be partially kept and that is important.
-For me, there is a sort of change in the society and the younger architects are not looking for icons to build but true sincere experiences.
-The focus now is on creating long lasting memories and building memories for tomorrow.
+There are initiatives to protect a certain lifestyle, without involving nostalgia.
+Recently, the community in the Dakota Crescent worked hard to preserve parts of the historic HDB estate, and that is important.
+For me, there is a sort of a change in the society and younger architects are not looking to build icons, but true sincere experiences.
+The focus now is on creating long-lasting memories and building memories for tomorrow.
 There are flashy icons built everywhere, but today, it is no longer about building these.

 Please elaborate on the sub-themes of Design for People, Design for Time and Design for Environment.
 How can we expect these themes to be brought out through this year’s Archifest?

-And about Design for time, why would we want to talk about it?
+And about Design for Time, why would we want to talk about it?
 When the news of the Pearl Bank’s demolition came out, it was a big shock to the community.
-This Archifest is a good chance to discuss it and what we can possibly do to protect modern history without nostalgia.
+The Archifest is a good chance to discuss it and what we can possibly do to protect modern history without nostalgia.
 It is a good chance to do so now, since Rochor and Pearl Bank.
 We can re-discuss why we cannot seem to keep our modern history and what we could do to keep them.
 As architects, we design for the longest time and the long term.
 We don’t design while thinking that in 20 years, the space will be demolished.

-Leading into Design for the environment, Singapore is known to be leading in the region for innovation, creativity and sustainability.
+Leading into Design for Environment, Singapore is known to be a leader in the region for innovation, creativity and sustainability.
 These qualities are beginning to be more widespread around us as well, and to have more talks and movements about this without falling into jargons.
 There are fantastic young Singapore architects who stand for these values.
-So many of them actually hold day jobs and spend their weekends working for the community.
+Many of them actually hold day jobs and spend their weekends working for the community.
 All these contribute to designing for resilience, essentially.

 Will you elaborate on what you mean by a response to the true needs of humanity?
-What to you are humanity’s true needs?
+What, to you, are humanity’s true needs?

-The way I see my profession, I see being an architect similar to being a doctor.
+The way I see my profession, I see being an architect is similar to being a doctor.
 Doctors are here to help the people and make people be able to have a better life.
 That is what I believe architects are here to do as well.

-So when I talk about humanity and the needs of humanity, I refer to the simple things.
+When I talk about humanity and the needs of humanity, I refer to the simple things.
 To be able to see outside of my window, see my neighbours, feel connected, have a proper living environment and even beyond that.
 For me, the humanity needs to ensure that we have a non-harmful living environment — to not harm the planet because we only have one planet.